ckeditor/ckeditor5/docs/getting-started/index.md

 * {@link getting-started/integrations/vuejs-v2 CKEditor&nbsp;5 rich-text editor for Vue.js 2.x}
 * {@link getting-started/integrations/vuejs-v3 CKEditor&nbsp;5 rich-text editor for Vue.js 3.x}

 However, some more frameworks are also supported.
 Refer to their documentation on the left to learn how to use them.
+CKEditor&nbsp;5 is a native JavaScript rich-text editing component written in TypeScript.
+As such, it is framework agnostic and can be integrated with any JavaScript framework.
+It does not require any uncommon techniques or technologies to be used.
+Therefore, unless the framework you use has atypical limitations, CKEditor&nbsp;5 is compatible with it.

+CKEditor&nbsp;5 is also compatible with popular CSS frameworks such as Bootstrap or Foundation.
+Such integrations, however, often require additional changes and adjustments that we have gathered {@link getting-started/integrations/css in this guide}.

 We plan to provide more integrations with time.
 We would like to [hear your ideas](https://github.com/ckeditor/ckeditor5/issues/1002) about what we should work on next.